The Council of Europe and Navalny

 Countries blatantly violating its rules should be suspended

-Nobody has turned to Council of Europe and the European Court of Human Rights as often as Russian opposition politician Alexey Navalny – 20 times - and has gained so little from it.
-In spring 2021, Navalny was fighting for his life in a Russian penal colony, suffering from multiple medical problems.
-He was arrested on 17 January 2021 in a case that the Strasbourg court had already dismissed as arbitrary and unfair in 2017.
-On 16 February 2021, the court ordered Navalny’s immediate release.
-Russia openly refused.
-With 1,797 open judgements, Russia has the highest number of non-implemented rulings by the Strasbourg court of all 47 members of the Council of Europe.
-The court's order for Navalny’s release must become a red line for the respect of the court.
-The Council of Europe’s Committee of Ministers should give Russia a choice: release Navalny or face suspension.
+Nobody has turned to the European Court of Human Rights as often as Russian opposition politician Alexey Navalny – 20 times.
+It made no difference.
+Navalny was arrested again in January 2021 in a case that the Strasbourg court had already dismissed as arbitrary in 2017.
+Strasbourg ordered Navalny’s immediate release, but Russia openly refused to implement the binding ruling.
+The Council of Europe’s Committee of Ministers should make clear: either Russia releases Navalny or will face suspension.

 ESI letter: A crisis in the Council of Europe - "If Navalny dies in prison ..."